 Deliverables and Deadlines

-soon as possible.
+possible.
 Your email must include:

 - The URL to your chosen Wikipedia article marked as needing copyedits.

 - The Google Drive share link to your copyediting-ready but unmarked Google Doc.

 - Due by Thursday, February 25: An email to the instructor containing the

 - The Google Drive share link to your copyedited Google Doc.

 - The Google Drive share link to your style sheet derived from problems and inconsistencies in the article.